plolla/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection

-In this repository, you will find my code for my fraud detection models.
-I used Python and its machine learning library, Scikit-Learn.
-The models that I used were logistic regression, Naive Bayes, and Random Forest.
+In this repository, you will find two files.
+One file is the code for the Logistic Regression, Naive Bayes, and Random Forest classification models.
+Another file, is for the deep learning approach to detect fraud, using deep neural networks.

 Data from Kaggle: https://www.kaggle.com/mlg-ulb/creditcardfraud